Demo - To-do list reimagined iOS app

 Running the tdlr; web service

 This sample Xamarin application is written to be used with the tdlr; web app as its backend data storage service.
-Before proceeding, you will need to create your own instance of the service by following the instructions for the tdlr web app and host it somewhere where your iOS app can communicate with it - we recommend deploying it as an Azure web app.
+Before proceeding, you will need to create your own instance of the service by following the instructions for the tdlr web app and host it somewhere where your device app can communicate with it - we recommend deploying it as an Azure web app.

 If you don't want to spin up your own tdlr; service, you can instead use our instance as a workaround.
 To sign up for our tdlr; service, open this link in a new tab.
 Sign in with a user in your development tenant.
 This process will add our tdlr; service to your tenant so you can configure your app to access it.
-Note that you will need to repeat this process for each tenant that you use to sign into your iOS app (we told you it was a workaround).
+Note that you will need to repeat this process for each tenant that you use to sign into device app (we told you it was a workaround).

 Register an app with Azure AD